scott-anderson-wc/cs210pub/lectures/L22/OOP-inheritance.md

 Today doesn't have a lot of code but has some important concepts.

-We'll also look at my solution to A8 (Quizzes)
+On Friday, we'll also look at my solution to A8 (Quizzes), to allow a few people to catch up.

 ## Plan

+1. Admin: Where are people?
+How many have fallen behind?
+How can I help?
+1. Partnerships seems to be working only for some.
+I think it may be better to let people self-pair from now on.
-1. Questions on A9?
+1. Questions on A9 (twenty questions)?
 1. Recap OOP
 1. Answer your questions
-1. Explore Quizzes
+1. Discuss A10 (Jelly Blobs of Doom)

 ## Recap OOP